Horse Trailer Financial Application

 Long term loans range from 10-15 years which results in a low, affordable monthly payment.

-Rates are based on your credit score but are generally in the 5.5% range
+Rates are based on your credit score but are as low as 8.29% right now.

 Most lenders require a 10% down payment

 There are no pre-payment penalties for early payoff, simple interest loan.

 Example: If you’re purchasing a $50,000 trailer, you would pay $5,000 down and your monthly payment for 10 years would be $552.89 per month at 8.29%, excluding applicable sales tax for your state.

 Depending on your application, it can be difficult to qualify for these loans.
 Only the “best of the best” will qualify.

 FICO score almost always has to be above 700 (truth be told over 750).

 Debt to Income ratio (DTI).
 You must be below a 40% debt to income ratio which includes your new horse trailer payment.
 In other words, if you make $10,000 per month, your monthly debts including your mortgage, credit cards, auto loans, student loans, horse trailer loan can't exceed $4,000 per month ($4,000 is 40% of $10,000).

 Proof of Income required: If you are self employed, that's okay.
 However, your tax returns for the last two years must show enough income so you are below the 40% DTI.